Black Moon Clan: Saphir

 Saphir prefers to work with droids creations and maintaining Nemesis's Malefic Black Crystal Reactor, which he compared to his brother in being unpredictable.
-While Saphir questioned Wiseman's intentions and Demand's lack of reasoning as on the grounds that the latter's reasoning is being eroded, he only got his brother's disdain to be being by accused of wanting the power for himself.
+While Saphir questioned Wiseman's intentions and Demand's lack of reasoning on the grounds that the latter's reasoning is being eroded, he only received disdain from his brother, who accused him of wanting the power for himself.
 When Demand brings Usagi to Nemesis and she stumbled into the reactor room, Saphir admits that their plans were insensible and that she was guiltless yet tries to kill her on the grounds that she and the Silver Crystal are still a source of conflict.
 But the 20th century Silver Crystal activates and its energies cause the reactor to meltdown, with Nemesis undergoing an evolution while Saphir and Demand are rescued by Black Lady and brought before Wiseman.
 Wiseman uses his power to place Saphir under his control and bestows with Beast Hands, only for Saphir to be killed off by a reluctant Demand who apologizes for his earlier remarks about his brother's loyalty to him.

-In the first anime adaptation, Saphir grows up on Nemesis with Demand, who promised him that they will go to Earth one day and see real flowers.
+In the original anime adaptation, Saphir grows up on Nemesis with Demand, who promised him that they will go to Earth one day and see real flowers.
 When Saphir overhears Wiseman's plans, he barely escapes with use the stolen Malefic Black Crystal to travel to 20th Century Earth where his wounds are tended to by Petz before the Sailor Guardians come to his aid.
 When Demand appears, Saphir attempts to warn him before Wiseman kills him in midsentence.
 Demand carries his brother's lifeless body, with the Black Moon no longer on his forehead, away to be properly buried.

 In the Another Story video game, Saphir is encountered in the Moon Kingdom during Queen Beryl's invasion.
 He directs the Guardians to the basement of the Moon Palace where Prince Demand is holding Sailor Moon, later sacrificing himself to protect his brother from Sin.

 Blue Saphir is voiced by Tsutomu Kashiwakura and by Tsubasa Yonaga in Crystal.
 In the DIC English adaptation, his name is changed to Sapphire and he is voiced by Lyon Smith.
-In the Viz Media English adaptation, he is played by Greg Felden.
+In the Viz Media English adaptation, he is voiced by Greg Felden.
 In the musicals, he is played by Yuri Kuroda and Sora Manami.